 The history and impact of electricity deregulation

 It’s no secret that the energy market has had a big impact on Alberta’s economy overall, but have you ever wondered how that came to be?
-Since the late 19th-century, the energy market has been shaping the economics and politics of Canada, and Alberta—despite being one of the younger provinces—has actually forged a lot of the energy market’s path and played a leading role in shaping energy generation, transmission, distribution, and the market itself.
+Since the late 19th century, the energy market has been shaping the economics and politics of Canada, and Alberta—despite being one of the younger provinces—has actually forged a lot of the energy market’s path and played a leading role in shaping energy generation, transmission, distribution, and the market itself.
 How?
 By using the deregulation of the energy market to increase investment and competition, thereby shaping the energy economy and making the lowest electricity rates in Calgary more than simply a possibility, but also a major market strategy.

 It was (and still is) a controversial change to the way the market was structured, but while the change did contribute to the spike in wholesale electricity prices between 1999 and 2000, it also contributed to the introduction of energy payment rebates, incentives—and the increase in new generator capacity (from 2500 MW to 5200 MW) between 1998 and 2002, which allowed the wholesale spot price to fall back to 1999 levels by 2002.
 In other words, much of the current shape of the Alberta economy has the deregulation of the energy market to thank, at least in part; however, that isn’t the most important effect of energy deregulation: as a result, many Albertans now also have access to the lowest electricity rates in Calgary.